github/glb-director/docs/setup/known-compatible-dpdk.md

 dpdk-devbind -b igb_uio 0000:03:02.0 # substitute the PCI address of the VF from above
 ```

-At this point, glb-director should be able to start up and access the VF as configured for DPDK, and Packet-provided IP space should be announced and arrive on that VF.
-At this point, glb-director can be configured with binds on those IPs.
+At this point, glb-director should be able to start up and access the VF as configured for DPDK, and Packet-provided IP space should be announced and arrive on that VF. glb-director can then be configured with binds on those IPs.

 ## Bare metal servers in GitHub datacenters, SR-IOV flow bifurcation on Intel X540-AT2 (ixgbe driver)